Throughout the Twin Cities, Southview Design landscaping customers are enthusiastic about referring us to friends, neighbors, and family.

 Unique landscape design with paver driveway and architectural details gives mid-century suburban home outstanding curb appeal plus patios, fire pit, hot tub and outdoor shower.

-This backyard belongs to Southview Design partner Ryan Slipka and his family.
-Starting with the blank slate of new construction, both the front and back yards have been tailored to the family's needs.
+Starting with the blank slate of new construction, both the front and back yards have been tailored to the needs of this growing family.

-Southview Design has been recognized by Landscape Management Magazine as one of the leading design/build firms in the country, ranking 15th on the 2017 LM150 list; and #25 on the list of top residential firms.
+Southview Design has been recognized by Landscape Management Magazine as one of the largest landscaping firms in the country, ranking 88th on the 2022 LM150 list.

 See All News Releases